QuantumSavory/LCOrbits.jl/README.md

+# Orbits of Graph States under Local Complementation

-A Julia wrapper for the resources at
+A Julia wrapper for the databases of quantum graph states equivalent under local complementation from

 - https://www.ii.uib.no/~larsed/entanglement/ (related to https://arxiv.org/abs/1011.5464)
 - https://zenodo.org/records/3757948 (related to https://arxiv.org/abs/1910.03969)